aegentdev/mcpagentscanner/README.md

 ## MCP Configuration

-Configure your MCP client (Claude Desktop, Cursor, etc.) to connect to the server:
+Configure your MCP client (Gemini, Cursor, etc.) to connect to the server:

-### Claude Desktop
+### Gemini Desktop
 Add to MCP Servers in settings:
 ```json
 {